 - Nausea, stomach pain, heartburn, diarrhea, or constipation

 - Decrease in appetite

 - Uncontrollable shaking or tremors

 Work with your doctor to reduce your dose of this medication slowly over time.
 You should not stop taking Cymbalta abruptly.
-Weaning slowly off of this medication will reduce the amount and severity of Cymbalta withdrawal symptoms.
+Weaning slowly off of this medication will reduce the amount and severity of withdrawal symptoms.
 You should not reduce or discontinue this medication on your own.
 Possible symptoms of withdrawal include: